CSIRT-SK/viruschecker/README.md

 Open the web browser and go to `http://localhost:7979/`.
 If the application started successfully you should see a graphical web interface.

+###### Note

+It is OK to run the client web application on same machine/VM as the gateway.
+Do not forget to open port **7979** on the machine/VM running the gateway for machines that are intended to use its REST API.

 5 Deploy client cli application
 -------------------------------